hauhaupham1/PinskyRinzelNeuronModel/README.md

 The code was used to produce some of the results presented in Sætra et al. 2020: [An electrodiffusive, ion conserving Pinsky-Rinzel model with homeostatic mechanisms](https://doi.org/10.1371/journal.pcbi.1007661
 ).

+This implementation extends the Pinsky-Rinzel model with adaptations for Motoneurons.
 ### Requirements
 - Python 3.6+
 - NumPy